Toloka/docs/en/api/concepts/qs-placement.md

 {% endlist %}

 The example shows the basic parameters that are necessary to create a simple project.
-Click on the parameter to see its brief description.
 For a more detailed description of all request parameters, see [Create a project](create-prj.md).

 ### Response {#project-response}